Harish2707/SimpleLoginAndSignup/README.md

 # SimpleLoginAndSignup
 This is Node JS Application

-This application is simple login and sign up system which uses passport authentication and email verifiaction to activate a account, Application has option to reset password and to login through google account.
+This application is simple login and sign up system which is developed using Node JS, Bootstrap, Express JS, and MongoDB.

+# Features
+* Passport Authentication
+* Email Verification
+* Google+ sign up
+* Reset Password

 # To run this Application
 * First modify the credentials in .env file